Feyerabend/ABC80/abc802/CPM.md

 In the late 1970s, AT&T began licensing Unix to commercial vendors, which led to a proliferation of Unix versions.
-Different vendors developed their own variants, leading to extreme *fragmentation*.
+Different vendors developed their own variants, leading to extreme fragmentation.

 One significant variant was the Berkeley Software Distribution (BSD), developed at the University of California, Berkeley.
 BSD introduced many enhancements and became a foundation for later Unix systems.
 But they also had license fees to be paid to AT&T for some Unix software.
+A significant difference at the start was that important networking such as TCP/IP was supported on BSD, but only later added to the AT&T versions.

 In the years to come, overcoming *fragmentation* was a significant issue, perhaps the largest of them all.
 Besides technological challenges, licensing